 What happens if trees and shrubs don’t get enough water?

-Trees and shrubs in the Minneapolis and St. Paul metro are more prone to drought damage and death than natural stands of trees and if they do not receive enough water are unable to create new growth.
-When this happens, root development is reduced, plant are more susceptible to insects and diseases, and response to wounding from pruning or breakage is limited.
+When this happens, root development is reduced, plants are more susceptible to insects and diseases, and response to wounding from pruning or breakage is limited.
 As trees and shrubs reach this stage, they start to shut down and become targets for diseases and insects that can kill them.

 What if I think my trees or shrubs have damage due to drought?

 One of our Certified Arborists can inspect your trees and shrubs to identify drought stress.
 Additionally, they can manage everything to keep your trees and shrubs healthy and looking their best.
-Contact us to schedule a consultation today!
+Contact Us to schedule a consultation today!